ouspg/ouspg-open/README.md

   popularisation efforts. kaenkky.com was the "restaurant app" of Oulu in early 2000.
 * The great TryTLS shootout - took official Docker images of different Linux distributions and ran TryTLS for as many languages as possible.
-Results will be at [TryTLS repository](https://github.com/ouspg/trytls/tree/master/shootout)
+Results are at [TryTLS repository](https://github.com/ouspg/trytls/tree/master/shootout)
 * Inspired by other popularisation efforts, especially [Kickstarter](https://www.kickstarter.com/)
   * [Stygian - A Lovecraftian Computer RPG](https://www.kickstarter.com/projects/1698219403/stygian-a-lovecraftian-computer-rpg/description)